Pendleton District, South Carolina Hardins

 lived in Chatham County, North Carolina, and knew the soldier in 1786.

-Griffin is quite likely the son of Gabriel Hardin, who resided in
+Griffin is the son of Gabriel Hardin, who resided in

-Chatham County 1774 or earlier to about 1787.
+Chatham County 1774 or earlier to about 1787, when he left for Pendleton District, SC with all his children.
 It is possible that

 Griffin and Aaron Hardin were twins.
 Griffin Hardin died after 15 Jan